Mister-Hope/Mister-Hope.github.io/src/software/git/gitLFS.md

    git lfs install
    ```

-   You'll need to run this in your repository directory, once per repository.
+   You’ll need to run this in your repository directory, once per repository.

-2. Select the file types you'd like Git LFS to manage (or directly edit your .gitattributes).
-You can configure additional file extensions at anytime.
+2. Select the file types you’d like Git LFS to manage (or directly edit your .gitattributes).
+You can configure file extensions at anytime.

    ```sh
    git lfs track "*.psd"
    ```

-   Make sure .gitattributes is tracked
+   Make sure to track `.gitattributes`

    ```sh
    git add .gitattributes